-TEXT-S&P summary: Koninklijke KPN N.V.
+TEXT-S&P Summary: Koninklijke KPN N.V.

-The ratings on Dutch telecom incumbent Koninklijke KPN N.V.
-(KPN) reflect Standard & Poor’s Ratings Services’ view of the group’s “strong” business profile and “significant” financial risk profile.

-Our business risk assessment is underpinned by KPN’s leading market positions in the competitive Dutch fixed-line and mobile telecommunications markets, large scale and diversified business portfolio, and robust generation of free operating cash flow (FOCF).
-In our view, these positives are tempered by KPN’s exposure to severe competition from large wireless competitors and alternative cable operators, a secular decline in traditional fixed telephony revenues, and related intense revenue and margin pressures in its domestic market.

-We assume at this stage that KPN’s turnaround strategy for the domestic mobile segment, its strategic push toward upgrading the copper network and extending the fiber optic network for domestic consumers, and renewed measures to protect margins will help sustain its business profile in the future.
+We assume at this stage that KPN’s turnaround strategy for the domestic mobile segment, its strategic push toward upgrading to copper and fiber optic networks for domestic consumers, and renewed measures to protect margins will help sustain its business profile in the future.

 KPN’s ratings are constrained by its “significant” financial risk profile, reflecting our expectation of relatively high debt leverage metrics.